-- Commercialization Review: Commercialization Reviewers have extensive experience with the business and entrepreneurial aspects of the pharmaceutical and biotechnology industries.
-These individuals are also qualified to evaluate the scientific components of the application. - 2.
-Due Diligence Review, Including Scientific Review: A subset of applications will be referred for additional indepth due diligence, including-but not limited to-intellectual property, management, regulatory, manufacturing, and market assessments.
-Scientific reviewers with the appropriate expertise will be chosen from a large pool of leading experts in the field.
-The scientific plan submitted must be of sufficient depth and quality to pass rigorous scrutiny by this highly qualified group.
-To the extent possible, the scientific plan should be driven by data.
+- Commercialization and Scientific Review: Reviewers have extensive experience with the business, entrepreneurial, scientific, and medical aspects of the pharmaceutical and biotechnology industries.
+Members of the panel come from a variety of backgrounds, including venture capital, pharmaceutical, and academic research. - Due Diligence Review: Based on the recommendation of the review committee, a subset of applications will be referred for additional indepth due diligence, including-but not limited to-intellectual property, management, regulatory, manufacturing, and market assessments.